pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 # Inkscape-Unroll-Flatten-Extension

-Unroll a path into a straight line, maintaining the node spacings that were on the original path.
+Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.

 Segments can be straight or bezier curves.